Shopping in Kuala Lumpur: Sunway Pyramid

 Sunway Pyramid (middle) is a huge Egyptian-themed retail mall nestled in a mixed integrated resort that features a wet/dry Wild West-inspired theme park.
 The retail podium can be reached through the Federal Highway and is located in Bandar Sunway.
 The mall has distinct Egyptian aesthetics, including pyramids, sphinx, its walls in-scripted with hieroglyphics.
 The clothes sold here are more towards the young and trendy.
 The mall is zoned into various themed sections, including Asian Avenue and Marrakesh.
 The brands sold here are a mix of high street brands like Dorothy Perkins, Marks and Spencer, GUESS, [Springfield, Timberland, ZARA, PUMA, Lacoste, MANGO and Coach with lesser-known local and regional brands.
 Malaysia's first ice-skating rink is located here.

 Bangsar Village

 Bangsar Village (middle-upper) is located in Bangsar and positioned as a small upmarket neighbourhood mall catering to the large expatriate population of Kuala Lumpur.
 Prices here are a notch higher by local standards.

-Empire Gallery Subang
+Empire Shopping Gallery Subang (NU Empire)

 Empire Gallery Subang (middle-upper) is an upmarket neighbourhood mall located in the outskirts of KL, in Subang Jaya.
 It can be reached by the Federal Highway from Kuala Lumpur.
-It is small in size and features several international brands alongside exclusive local batik and clothings.
+It is small in size and features several international brands alongside exclusive local batik and clothing.
 It is anchored by a relatively small Tangs departmental store.